WowWeeLabs/RoboRemote-IR-Dongle-SDK/README.md

 ![](Images/RoboRemote.jpg)

 The free RoboRemote IR Dongle protocol lets you send IR commands to any previous generation WowWee robots.
-These dongles come for free in the RoboSapien X or RoboRaptor X products.
-Or else they can be purchased seperately from our online shop.
+These dongles come for free in the [RoboSapien X](http://store.wowwee.com/robots/robosapien-x.html) or [RoboRaptor X](http://store.wowwee.com/robots/roboraptor-x.html) products.
+Or else they can be purchased seperately from our [online store](http://store.wowwee.com/robots/roboremote.html).

 For information on WowWee products visit: http://www.wowwee.com/.